Do I need a primer for this color?

 STAINBLOCK - undercoat for "difficult" stains & bare ferrous interior metals.

 *NOTE- Will not block oily/tarry stains such as asphalt or those from coal fires.
-Not ideal for some types of cast iron - please ask for advice.
+Not ideal for cast iron or steel - please ask for advice.
 Not for aviaries, aquaria, reptiles.

 - ✔ Zero VOC1